Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Physical realization

-\emph{Physical realization.---}Although our proposal does not rely on the specific shape of the tweezer, here we consider a realistic Gaussian trap function $V_{1}(x)=\alpha _{1}e^{-2x^{2}/w_{0}^{2}}$ (see Fig.~\ref {fig:fidelity}a), where $w_{0}$ is the width and $\alpha _{1}$ is the trap depth.
-As an example, we choose a typical width $w_{0}=1$ $\mu $m~\cite {Science.354.1024} and the trapping wavelength $\lambda =810$nm~\cite {Science.354.1024}, and use the recoil momentum $k_{\text{R}}=\frac{2\pi }{ \lambda }$ and energy $E_{\text{R}}=\frac{\hbar ^{2}k_{\text{R}}^{2}}{2m}$ as the units (with $m$ the atom mass).
+Although our proposal does not rely on the specific shape of the tweezer, here we consider a realistic Gaussian trap function $V_{1}(x)=\alpha _{1}e^{-2x^{2}/w_{0}^{2}}$ (see Fig.~\ref{fig:fidelity}a), where $w_{0}$ is the width and $\alpha _{1}$ is the trap depth.
+As an example, we choose a typical width $w_{0}=1$ $\mu $m~\cite{Science.354.1024} and the trapping wavelength $\lambda =810$nm~\cite{Science.354.1024}, and use the recoil momentum $k_{\text{R}}=\frac{2\pi }{\lambda }$ and energy $E_{\text{R}}= \frac{\hbar ^{2}k_{\text{R}}^{2}}{2m}$ as the units (with $m$ the atom mass).
 For a deep Gaussian trap, the low energy dynamics is approximately characterized by a harmonic oscillator with equal energy splitting.
 The superpartner of a harmonic trap can be easily obtained by a constant shift of the trapping potential that equals to the trapping frequency.
-Therefore, we consider an auxiliary superpartner trap $ V_{2}(x,t)=[\alpha _{2}+\delta \alpha (t)]e^{-2[x-x_{\text{c} }(t)]^{2}/w_{0}^{2}}$.
-With proper choice of $\alpha _{1}$ and $\alpha _{2}$ (e.g., $\alpha _{1}=-12E_{\text{R}}$ and $\alpha _{2}=-10.8E_{\text{R}}$), the energy levels (we consider $N=5$ here) of two optical tweezers are matched except for the ground state of $V_{1}$.
-The extraction is realized by adiabatically tuning the depth $\delta \alpha (t)$ and center $x_{\text{c} }(t)$ of $V_{2}$, as shown in Fig.~\ref{fig:fidelity}b.
-The creation and manipulation of controlled optical tweezers can be accomplished with an electro-optic deflector which toggles between two voltages on a sufficiently-fast time scale so that the atoms experience a time-averaged effective potential~\cite{PhysRevLett.86.1514,PhysRevLett.86.1518}.
+Therefore, slight change in Gaussian trap depth leads to an approximate superpartner trap $V_{2}(x,t)=[\alpha _{2}+\delta \alpha (t)]e^{-2[x-x_{\text{c} }(t)]^{2}/w_{0}^{2}}$.
+With proper choice of $\alpha _{1}$ and $\alpha _{2}$ (e.g., $\alpha _{1}=-12E_{\text{R}}$ and $\alpha _{2}=-10.76E_{\text{R}}$), the energy levels (we consider $N=5$ here) of two optical tweezers are paired except for the ground state of $V_{1}$ (see Appendix C).
+The extraction is realized by adiabatically tuning the depth $\delta \alpha (t)$ and center $x_{\text{c}}(t)$ of $V_{2}$, as shown in Fig.~\ref{fig:fidelity} b.
+The creation and manipulation of controlled optical tweezers can be accomplished with an electro-optic deflector which toggles between two voltages on a sufficiently-fast time scale so that the atoms experience a time-averaged effective potential~\cite {PhysRevLett.86.1514,PhysRevLett.86.1518}.
 Merging and separating the supersymmetric tweezer pairs could be done by a programmed sequence of voltages that are applied to an electro-optic deflector.